For outsiders, a rare, brief peek inside Mormons’ iconic D.C. temple

 One new church member who has never set foot in a temple, Bruce Turnbull of Woodstock, Virginia, said he hopes to gain that privilege soon.

 Mr. Turnbull, 65, was baptized in September.
-New members generally do not receive their temple recommend cards until after a year of membership, and the retired paint factory employee said he’s working toward that goal.
+New members generally do not receive their temple recommend cards until after a year of membership.
+The retired paint factory employee said he is working toward that goal.

 “I’m just trying to stay on the path until that time is right for me to go” to the temple, Mr. Turnbull said.
 “I know I have to follow my commandments.
 I have to be charitable, be righteous.”

-Mr. Bowman, the historian and a church member, said he expects LDS officials will want non-member visitors to come away with a sense of the spirituality intended to be appreciated in a temple.
+Mr. Bowman, the historian and a church member, said he expects LDS officials will want nonmember visitors to come away with a sense of the spirituality intended to be appreciated in a temple.

-“The church says that temples are not secret, but sacred,” he explained.
+“The church says that temples are not secret, but sacred,” he said.
 “The goal is reverence, to create a space that feels rather hushed, that feels solemn.
 And that has the gravity I think appropriate to how church members think of these rites.
-I think the church would be happy if they were kind of touched by that feeling, and became aware of how holy this space is to members.”
+I think the church would be happy if they were kind of touched by that feeling and became aware of how holy this space is to members.”

-Open-house ticket information is available at dctemple.org.
-Church officials said reservations will be made available using Eventbrite beginning Jan.
+Open house ticket information is available at dctemple.org.
+Church officials said reservations will be available through Eventbrite beginning Jan.
 1.

 Sign up for Daily Newsletters